IdahoLabResearch/HPCACT-2022/README.md

 ![Alt text](./img/list_activities.png?raw=true "List of anomalous and normal activities in the HPCACT-2022 dataset")

 The dataset is broken into two sets of video clips:  anomalous and normal.
-Activity identification and localization is partially complete for this dataset and will be added when complete.
 Here are some example frames from the dataset.

 ## Normal: